SalahEldinFikri/MaTriX-Programming-language/README.md

 ### New programming language based on python, C++, C# using Goldparser 5.2v and Calitha engine.
 ![image](https://user-images.githubusercontent.com/71356170/231051236-86c1c7ad-0b93-4ba9-8f90-b8bbd2e56b55.png)

+### This appears to be a context-free grammar for a programming language called "MaTriX".
+The grammar is defined using BNF (Backus-Naur Form) notation, where the production rules are defined using a combination of terminal symbols (such as identifiers, integers, and floats) and non-terminal symbols (such as program, assignment, declaration, and so on).

+### The grammar starts with the (program) non-terminal, which is the starting symbol of the language.
+The <program> non-terminal defines the structure of a program in the MaTriX language, and it consists of a series of statements enclosed in curly braces.
+The statements themselves are defined by several other non-terminals, such as (assignment, declaration, for, while, switch, and if).

+### The <assignment> non-terminal defines how variables are assigned values in the MaTriX language.
+The (declaration) non-terminal defines how variables are declared and initialized with integer or float values.
+The (for, while, switch, and if) non-terminals define the various control structures available in the language, such as loops, conditionals, and switch statements.

+### The grammar also defines a set of arithmetic and assignment operators that can be used to manipulate variables and perform calculations.
+These include the standard addition, subtraction, multiplication, and division operators, as well as compound assignment operators such as +=, -=, *=, and /=.

 ## This grammar defines a programming language syntax that includes the following components:
 #### - Terminals: identifiers, integers, and floating-point numbers.
 #### - Non-terminals: program, constant, assignment, declaration, for loop, while loop, switch statement, if-else statement, expressions, statement list, and arithmetic operations.